 CIRL leads the way in collaborative, evidence-based research and provides practical support to pupils and teachers very widely by making findings available online for free.Julie Robinson, CEO of the Independent Schools Council

 We work collaboratively with other schools and research organisations and are keen to share the results of our research with the wider profession.
 In this endeavour, CIRL produces school-based research projects on pro-social behaviour, well-being, character and community engagement at Eton, and is leading a cross-sector research project on resilience.
-CIRL publishes the Eton Journal for Innovation and Research in Education twice a year, with articles by teachers, academics and pupils.
+CIRL publishes the Eton Journal for Innovation and Research in Education twice a year, with articles by teachers, academics and boys.
 You can read CIRL’s latest journals here.

 EtonX, a wholly owned trading subsidiary of Eton College, creates innovative online courses and software for teenagers to develop the skills they need to thrive in a rapidly changing world.
 Courses for EtonX are constantly being developed, many of which are available to the state sector for free, with revenue from paid courses going towards financing our partnerships programme.